linklab-uva/RACECAR_DATA/README.md

 NonCommercial — You may not use the material for commercial purposes.
 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## Data Capture

+Each autonomous run was captured with all sensor information in a rosbag.
+All data was recorded and contributed by six of the participating teams in the Indy Autonomous Challenge.
+Since every run is from a seperate track testing session, we have classified each of these sessions as a scenario with a speed-range, a solo or multi-agent run, and the particular track it captured at.

 ## Data Format

 The dataset is released in both the <a href="https://github.com/ros2/rosbag2" target="_blank">rosbag2</a> and nuScenes format.
+Under the dataset root directory, two folders seperate the [ROS2](#folder-structure) and [nuScenes](#folder-structure-1) directories.

 ```
 ├── data